IRS Press Releases in Google: Limits and Options | The Discoverability Company

 How long does it take to suppress an IRS press release from Google's first page?

-Most suppression campaigns show meaningful movement within four to six months, though full first-page displacement can take nine to eighteen months depending on how competitive your name is and how many assets you build.
+Suppression campaigns take time.
+The timeline depends on how competitive your name is and how many assets you build.
 Names that are relatively uncommon tend to move faster.
 Names shared by several professionals require more content volume to tip the balance.

 Does a completed sentence or expungement change what Google shows?